-While ozone concentrations vary naturally with sunspots, seasons, and latitudes.
-These processes are well understood and predictable.
-Scientists have established records spanning several decades that details normal ozone levels during these natural cycles.
-Each natural reduction in ozone levels has been followed by a recovery.
-However, convincing scientific evidence has shown that the ozone shield is being depleted well beyond changes due to natural processes.
+The concentrations of ozone vary naturally with sunspots, seasons, and latitudes.
+The processes of variation of ozone are well understood and predictable.
+Scientists have established records for several decades which show distribution of ozone during the natural cycles.
+It has been observed that each natural reduction in ozone levels has been followed by a recovery cycle.
+However, convincing scientific evidences have shown that the ozone layer is being depleted well beyond changes due to natural processes.

 Ozone depletion occurs when the natural balance between the production and destruction of stratospheric ozone is shifted towards destruction.
+The equilibrium can be disturbed for instance by other molecules which react with the ozone molecules, and thereby destroying them.
+If this destruction process is fast and the creation of new molecules is too slow to replace the destroyed ozone molecules, the equilibrium will get out of balance.
+As a result, the concentration of ozone molecules will be reduced.
 An upset in this balance can have serious consequences for life on Earth, and scientists are finding evidence of the changed balance.
 As a result, the concentration of ozone within the protective ozone shield is decreasing.